dhyaneshsupare/To-Do/README.md

 This TO-DO LIST uses local storage to store it's tasks.

 This TO-DO LIST made me understand
-  •How to target an HTML class, id or element in JavaScript.
+  •How to target an HTML class, id or element in JavaScript.<br>
-  •How to manipulate HTML elements.
+  •How to manipulate HTML elements.<br>
-  •How to load DOM on Browser.
+  •How to load DOM on Browser.<br>
-  •How to style an static webpage so can be used accordingly.
+  •How to style an static webpage so can be used accordingly.<br>
-  •How to render the data from localStorage to DOM.
+  •How to render the data from localStorage to DOM.<br>
-  •How to use localStorage to save our data in JSON Script.
+  •How to use localStorage to save our data in JSON Script.<br>

   Hope, You like it!